 It is also important to remember, that crusader castles were not merely border fortresses designed for the defense of the realm against external enemies.
 They were also administrative and economic centers, symbols of royal/baronial power, residences, and places of refuge.
 As in Western Europe, castles came in different sizes and designs, each reflective of the original and evolving purposes of the castle and the wealth and power of respective patrons.

 The third type of crusader castle was a combination of the previous types: a strong roughly rectangular complex built around a tower or keep.
 The enclosing walls (with their vaulted chambers) and corner towers formed the first line of defense and the keep the second.
-A surviving example of this kind of castle is Gibelet (Jubayl) in the County of Tripoli, and based on William of Tyre’s descriptions the royal castle at Darum in the Kingdom of Jerusalem was of this time.
+A surviving example of this kind of castle is Gibelet (Jubayl) in the County of Tripoli, and, based on William of Tyre’s descriptions, the royal castle at Darum in the Kingdom of Jerusalem was of this type.